mdw233/jQuery.titleAlternator/README.md

 # jQuery.titleAlternator
-A jQuery extension used to flash multiple titles (alternating) in a browser.
+A jQuery plugin used to flash multiple titles (alternating) in a browser.
 ##### Note / Credit
 I got the original idea from Jonathan Heyman - then just augmented a bit: http://heyman.info/2010/sep/30/jquery-title-alert/